apitoolkit/apitoolkit-landing/content/_index.md

 ## Finally **Trust**  and **Understand** your APIs

 <br/>
-Inovating is hard!
+Innovating is hard!
 Super hard!
 Everyday brings a new curveball.
 How do you secure what you can't see?
 How do you fix a problem you can't find?
 The list of problems modern backend systems have to deal with are endless.
 And that's why we're here;

 <br/>